bejibay/Addcomment/README.md

 * commentsclass.php
 * postcomments.php
 * selectcomments.php
-* loadcomments.php
+* loadcomments.js
 ## Application
-* It can used on a blog or on a website to add users' comments
+* It can be used on a blog or on a website to add users' comments